seanwhite674/Math-Biology-Project/README.md

 # Math-Biology-Project

+- To add to This:
+  - Explain what each parameter varied is.
+Quickly show bifurcation diagrams and explain what animation does
+  - Explain what each dependent variable is and how they correspond to graphs.

 ## Varying the system with lambda
 ![animation for lambda t=1000](https://github.com/seanwhite674/Math-Biology-Project/assets/110498155/fb8d5c42-e6d6-4215-810d-78b973eca000)
 ## Showing that in the region where the endemic fixed point is stable the system does eventually collapse to the endemic fixed points